Policies for French & Francophone Studies Graduate Students

 Under exceptional circumstances, a student may be able to take a leave of absence for a semester or an academic year.
 A student who wishes to take a leave of absence must submit a written request to the Graduate Chair for initial approval.
 (ABD students will also be required to submit a doctor's note.)
 This formal leave request should be submitted to the Graduate Chair no later than one month before the end of the current semester.
 If approved, the Graduate Chair will forward the request to the appropriate dean for final approval.

 While on leave, the student should notify his or her intention to return to the program no later than two months before the end of the leave.
-Students should be aware that according to Graduate School guidelines they may not extend a family or sick leave for more than two semesters.

 Students must apply for all degrees conferred at the University of Pennsylvania, including the Master's degree.
 Applications and degree calendars are available from the Graduate Coordinator.
 Please refer to your section's Graduate Guidelines to determine when you are eligible for the M.A. degree.
 Ph.D. candidates will work closely with the Graduate Coordinator to ensure that all necessary forms are completed by the required deadlines.
 Note that if you do not graduate within the degree cycle for which you have applied, your candidacy is not automatically renewed; you must complete another application for the following cycle.